rjwut/jestify/README.md

    });
    ```

    The first argument a human-friendly description of the test.
 The second is an executor function which runs the test.
 Note that you don't have to `require()` any modules from Jest itself in order to do this.
-Jest functions are automatically exposed globally within `.test.js` files.
+Jest functions are automatically exposed globally within test files.

+   > 💡 You may also see the alias `it()` used instead of `test()`.

 4. Write the implementation of the test inside the executor function: